raspberrypilearning/anime-expressions-simplified/en/step_7.md

 You can make changes to your style sheet to style your content.

 The CSS file contains all of the CSS for your project.
-You will find out about some key parts of this CSS file as you create your webpage.
+You will find out about some key parts of this CSS file as you create your web page.

 When you add CSS styling to an **element**, it applies that styling to every single element on the page that has the same tag.